MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationClassAssignment.md

       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Application <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
-        - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+        - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-        - `[Id <String>]`: Unique identifier for the identity.
+        - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
       - `[Device <IMicrosoftGraphIdentity>]`: identity
       - `[User <IMicrosoftGraphIdentity>]`: identity
-    - `[LastModifiedDateTime <DateTime?>]`:
+    - `[LastModifiedDateTime <DateTime?>]`: Moment in time when the resource was last modified.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2021 is 2021-01-01T00:00:00Z.
+  - `[ReassignedBy <IMicrosoftGraphIdentitySet>]`: identitySet
+  - `[ReassignedDateTime <DateTime?>]`: Moment in time when the submission was reassigned.
+The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[Recipient <IMicrosoftGraphEducationSubmissionRecipient>]`: educationSubmissionRecipient
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Resources <IMicrosoftGraphEducationSubmissionResource[]>]`: Nullable.